openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 Prior to presenting the gate to the TWG, it is recommended to review the sub-project and PA gate document in a CVA6 meeting.

 At the time of writing, the envisioned sub-projects are:
-- CV32A60AX<sup>3</sup>, a 32-bit application core, led by 10xEngineers
+- CV32A60AX<sup>3</sup>, a 32-bit application core with the CV-X-IF, led by 10xEngineers
-- CV32A65X, a 32-bit embedded core with dual issue<sup>4</sup>, led by TSS
+- CV32A65X, a 32-bit embedded core with dual issue<sup>4</sup> and CV-X-IF, led by TSS
-- CV64A60AV, a 64-bit application core with an interface to a vector coprocessor, led by Axelera
+- a 64-bit application core with an interface to a vector coprocessor, led by a start-up company
-- a 32-bit real-time core with safety features, led by a TRISTAN project partner<sup>5</sup>
+- a 32-bit real-time core with safety features and CV-X-IF, led by a TRISTAN project partner
-- a 64-bit application core with safety features, led by a TRISTAN project partner<sup>5</sup>
+- a 64-bit application core with safety features and CV-X-IF, led by a TRISTAN project partner

 Notes:<br>
 <sup>3</sup> CV32A60AX was previously named CV32A60X or step1/step2 (in the 2023-06-26 PA gate).<br>
 <sup>4</sup> The dual issue will likely be selected by TSS.
 If the single issue is finally selected, the part number will become CV32A60X.<br>
-<sup>5</sup> This partner considers joining the OpenHW Group.

 Refer to OpenHW [Dashboard](https://github.com/openhwgroup/programs/tree/master/dashboard) for the current list of sub-projects.